-As the world's largest trading entity, the EU, which speaks with one voice in the WTO, will continue to play an active leadership role in seeking and promoting ways to move forward the international trading system and the WTO.
-We will work closely with the new WTO Director General Roberto Azevedo in this respect.
+The European Union continues to play a key role in trade matters, including multilaterally in the WTO.
+As the world's largest trading entity, and the single largest provider of Aid for Trade, the EU, speaking with one voice in the WTO, will continue to play an active leadership role in identifying and promoting ways to advance the international trading system and the WTO, be it in the day-to-day work of the organisation or in any negotiations taking place.

-Your comments, questions, and suggestions on our activities in Geneva are welcome.
+Your comments, questions, and suggestions on our work in Geneva are welcome.

 You can contact us directly at firstname.lastname@example.org